m-decoster/glExamples/README.md

 change the line that says `CXX = gcc` to `CXX = gcc -arch x86_64`.
 Run `make` and you will find the new `libSOIL.a` file in the `lib` subdirectory of the directory where you downloaded SOIL to.

+Download the latest stable release of ASSIMP.
+You can find this release on [their GitHub repository page](https://github.com/assimp/assimp).
+Generate build files and compile the static library.
+Put the resulting `libassimp.a` file in the `lib` folder where you put the other library files.

 Now you can use the command `make EXAMPLE_NAME` to compile an example.
 The resulting binaries will be placed in the `bin` folder.